About the Book

 It’s moving day, and five-year-old Oliver is excited for the adventure ahead.
 He is full of questions as, along with big sister Edith, Mommy, and Daddy, Oliver moves from The Big City to The Country.

 He has never been to The Country and has only seen pictures in his books.
 What will it be like?
 Where will they live?
 Will there be lots of people and tall buildings?
 Join Oliver and his family as they wave goodbye to The Big City and journey through the suburbs and into The Country.
 Will Oliver have his questions answered?
 Read along and find out!

 Click here for your copy!

-Five year old Oliver is moving to the country but he isn't quite sure what the country is.
-All he knows is that his toys have been put in boxes that are leaving on a big yellow truck and he and his parents are taking a trip in their car.
-Oliver's Moving Day is a short, illustrated story filled with the thoughts and questions that a 5 year old boy might have as he sees things he's never seen and there are colorful pictures to enhance the story.
-The text is probably too hard for most beginner readers to read themselves so this would be a perfect book for parents and children to read together and discuss.
+Five-year-old Oliver is moving to the country but he isn't quite sure what the country is.
+All he knows is that his toys have been put in boxes that will be leaving on a big yellow truck, and he and his parents will be taking a trip in their car.
+Oliver's Moving Day is a short, illustrated story filled with the thoughts and questions that a 5-year-old boy might have as he sees things entirely new to him, and children will enjoy the colorful pictures that accompany the story.
+Beginner readers may find the text too hard for them to read alone so this would be a perfect book for parents and children to read together, and then discuss!
 Oliver's Moving Day is a great way to reassure children who are experiencing changes in their own lives.